ivanmaeder/books/business/crossing-the-chasm.md

 #### Early Adopters

 - Visionaries.
 They "imagine, understand, and appreciate the benefits"
-- Relate benefits to concerns
+- Relate benefits to actual problems
 - Looking for a breakthrough (order of magnitude improvement)
 - Will take risks
 - Least price-sensitive of all